hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 the only assumption the proposal is making is that there exists a channel to connect each participant where the identity of the sender of a message has been previously validated.

 Additionally, participants will need access to each other's public key.
-While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading and in memory interpretation from each node is also outside the scope of this proposal.
+While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading and in memory interpretation from each participant is also outside the scope of this proposal.

 ### Glossary
-- **TSS (Threshold Signature Scheme)**: A threshold-based signing where a minimum number of parties (threshold) must collaborate to produce an aggregate signature that can be used to sign messages and an aggregate public key that can be used to verify that signature.
+- **TSS (Threshold Signature Scheme)**: A cryptographic signing scheme in which a minimum number of parties (threshold) must collaborate to produce an aggregate signature that can be used to sign messages and an aggregate public key that can be used to verify that signature.
 - **Groth 21**:publicly verifiable secret sharing and resharing schemes that enable secure and efficient distribution and management of secret shares, with many possible uses cases supporting applications in distributed key generation and threshold signatures.
 Uses Shamir's secret sharing, ElGamal and ZK-Snarks.
-- **Shamir’s Secret Sharing**: In Shamir’s SS, a secret s is divided into n shares by a dealer, and shares are sent to shareholders secretly.
+- **Shamir’s Secret Sharing**: In Shamir’s SS, a secret `s` is divided into `n` shares by a dealer, and shares are sent to shareholders secretly.
-The secret "s" is shared among n shareholders in such a way that (a) t or more than t shares can be used to recover the secret, and
-(b) fewer than t shares are not sufficient to obtain the secret.
+The secret `s` is shared among `n` shareholders in such a way that (a) any party with great or equal to `t` shares can recover the secret, and (b) any party with fewer than `t` shares cannot obtain the secret.
-Shamir’s (t, n) SS is based on a linear polynomial and is unconditionally secure.
+Shamir’s `(t, n)` SS is based on a linear polynomial and is unconditionally secure.
 - **ElGamal**: On a message and a random number chosen by a signer, ElGamal signature scheme produces a signature consisting of two numbers (r, s), where r is computed from a random number regardless of a message and then s is computed from a message, a signer's secret key, a chosen random number, and r.